 At puppy age, many animals produce the lactase enzyme, responsible for decomposing the lactose.
 After the breastfeeding period, many dogs lose this particular enzyme and are not able to metabolize lactose anymore.4

 (Which means, yes, it’s possible your dog might be lactose intolerant.
-So it’s important to stop feeding your dog milk as soon as he is no longer a puppy!)
+So it’s important to stop feeding your dog milk as soon as they’re longer a puppy!)

 So watch out for these symptoms of lactose intolerance in dogs: